Documenting Code

 Next we'll create documentation files for each script in our

-It's helpful to have the
+It's helpful to have the docs

 directory structure mimic our project's structure as much as possible.
-This becomes even more important as we document more directories in future lessons. -

 Next we'll add

-to each file underdocs/tagifai
+to each file underdocs/madewithml

 thanks to themkdocstrings